SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 Place the firmware file [snt_firmware_verJB6.6.bin](https://github.com/SmokeMonsterPacks/Super-NT-Jailbreak/releases/download/v6.6/snt_firmware_verJB6.6.bin) into the root directory of your SD card.
 Be sure that there is only one firmware file there.
-Insert the card into your Super NT and power on.
+Insert the card into your Super Nt and power on.
 The firmware will be flashed to the console.
 This process may take a few minutes.